 All glass jars and bottles are accepted at the recycle center

 Batteries and books are all accepted at the recycle center.

-Many electronics are accepted at the recycle center, nearly anything that has a cord other than TVs.
+Many electronics are accepted at the recycle center, nearly anything that has a cord.
 Hard drives are even accepted - hard drive destructor at recycle center.